[This is chapter 2 of an ongoing work of fiction. Chapter 1 is here.]

 And then Evan explained the whole thing.

-Evan felt his soul standing on thin ice.
+Evan felt his soul was standing on thin ice.
 Sometimes, he could hear the ice cracking.
 Evan saw himself as being honest and good.
 He returned lost wallets.
-He was teaching magic for free to a foster kid whose mother just gone on a drug binge.
+He was teaching magic for free to a kid whose mother just gone on a drug binge and lost the kid to foster care.
 For three months, he gave lodging to some stranger who had inherited $900,000 from his mother and then spent it all in two months on poker games in the Bellagio.

-Now, he had done one terrible thing.
-This whole dopplestuff had messed with his sense of who he was.
+Now, he had done one bad thing.
+This whole doppleshït had messed with his sense of who he was.

 [To continue reading, Chapter 3 is here.]